andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - Build the deployment package by zipping up the project folder for deployment to Lambda.
       - Upload the deployment package.
     - NOTE: The modules and your Lambda code must be under the same directory level before packaging them into a ZIP file.
+  - Cloudwatch for Lambda:
     - Lambda ---> Cloudwatch needs the managed policy AWSLambdaBasicExecutionRole giving permissions:
       - logs:CreateLogGroup
       - logs:CreateLogStream
       - logs:PutLogEvents
     - CloudWatch Embedded Metric Format (EMF):
       - allows your Lambda function to write logs that include custom metrics directly ===> CloudWatch automatically extracts these metrics from the logs and makes them available in CloudWatch Metrics.
       - ✔ No need to call PutMetricData manually → faster and cheaper
       - ✔ Works natively with Lambda + CloudWatch Logs
       - ✔ Supports high-cardinality & structured log data
       - ✔ Can set CloudWatch Alarms for anomalies in near real-time
       - ✔ Ideal for serverless + Step Functions monitoring
+    - The ConcurrentExecutions metric in Amazon CloudWatch explicitly measures the number of instances of a Lambda function that are running at the same time
   - Scenario: Lambda function to return the corresponding log location of an invocation request:
     -  Correct: Extract the log stream name from the Context object of the handler function. (context.log_stream_name)
   - Lambda function URL: